TACC/Lmod/docs/source/010_user.rst

 A much saner strategy is to use a module hierarchy.
 Each compiler module adds to the MODULEPATH a compiler version modulefile directory.
-Only modulefiles that exist in that directory are libraries that have been built with that compiler.
+Only modulefiles that exist in that directory are packages that have been built with that compiler.
 When a user loads a particular compiler, that user only sees modulefile(s) that are valid for that compiler.